jrawbits/VE-Installer/ReadMe.md

     source("Install-VisionEval.R")
     load("RunVisionEval.RData")

+The installation is very fast on Windows, but on other systems you get a "source" installation, which entails compiling some large dependencies and VisionEval itself, which can take a while.

 Later, you can start VisionEval just by changing to the runtime directory and starting R (or setting up an R shortcut with the "Start In" folder set to your runtime).

 Alternatively, on Windows, you can run the Install-VisionEval.bat file, then double-click RunVisionEval.RData.

-Eventually, there may be an InnoSetup installer for Windows as well as a Docker image.
+Eventually, there may be an InnoSetup installer for Windows as well as Docker images.

 # Publishing the installers

 The .zip files that you'll find in your "installer" root directory (where all the built stuff is) can be published to the web.
-I've included a bash script in the build directory that I use to push the updated installers and miniCRAN to my website, visioneval.jeremyraw.com.
+I've included a bash script in the build directory that I use to push the updated installers and package repository to my website, visioneval.jeremyraw.com.